 M.A. in Environmental Conservation, New York University

 Ben has thirty years of experience working with local, state, and federal government agencies.
-Ben provided engineering services, managed projects and programs, and directed subcontractors and professional staff.
-For the past four years, he has worked in the New York energy industry on commercial scale solar projects.
+Ben has provided engineering services, managed projects and programs, and directed subcontractors and professional staff.
+He has worked in the transportation sector and in the New York energy industry on commercial scale solar projects.
 Ben brings to Roctricity experience in project and program management, systems engineering, and technology applications.

 B.S. in Civil Engineering

 Margaret has more than thirty years of program planning and administration experience at the County level.
 Her work in the areas of water quality, public health preparedness, and the Women, Infants, and Children program has included public participation, community outreach and education, intergovernmental cooperation, and grant management.
 Margaret has also conducted environmental outreach and education as a board member of ColorBrightonGreen.org.